Dimitrov downs top-seeded Medvedev in 3 sets at Indian Wells

 INDIAN WELLS, Calif.
 (AP) — Grigor Dimitrov outlasted top-seeded Daniil Medvedev 4-6, 6-4, 6-3 Wednesday in the fourth round of the BNP Paribas Open, extending the parade of upsets that has knocked out several top players.

 Medvedev’s loss left the combined ATP and WTA tournament without its top two men’s and women’s seeds.
-Karolina Pliskova lost in the third round and No. 2 Iga Swiatek went out in the fourth round.
+Karolina Pliskova lost in the third round.
+No. 2 Iga Swiatek went out in the fourth round.

 Dimitrov rallied from a set and double-break down to upset Medvedev, the U.S. Open champion who was chasing his fifth title of the year.
 Dimitrov, seeded 23rd, earned his first win over a Top-2 player since 2016, when he beat Andy Murray in Miami.